-Subscription confirmation email is automatically sent as the second step of a double opt-in.
+A subscription confirmation email is automatically sent in the second step of a double opt-in.
 At the first step, users leave their email address in the subscription form.
-At the second step, they confirm they willingly subscribe to the newsletters.
-Subscription confirmation email helps to ensure you deal only with engaged users with valid email addresses.
+In the second step, they confirm they willingly subscribe to future email campaigns from you.
+Subscription confirmation emails help to ensure you deal only with engaged users with valid email addresses.

 On the one hand, it makes a subscription process longer, thus, increases the risks of churn.
-But what is more important, subscription confirmation email ensures your future email campaigns will be addressed only to interested users, who willingly and consciously joined your list.
+But what is more important, using subscription confirmation emails, ensures your future email campaigns will be addressed to only interested users, who willingly and consciously joined your list.

-At last, such approach increases your chances of building long-lasting relationships with your audience, so it’s definitely worth your efforts.
-Does it actually take a lot of effort to create a subscription confirmation email?
+At last, the double opt-in approach increases your chances of building long-lasting relationships with your audience, so it’s definitely worth your efforts.
+Does it take a lot of effort to create a subscription confirmation email?
 Let’s find out!

 Go to a “Subscription forms” tab in your SendPulse account and click “Create a new form.”

 Drag and drop the elements like input, checkbox, and radio buttons and customize everything to your liking.
 You can see a screenshot of a form builder below.